GSA-TTS/10x-website/investments/02-investing-in-the-power-of-data.md

 ---
+hero_banner:
-title: Open, usable federal data
+  title: "Open, usable federal data"
-subtitle: Government data that’s findable, usable and useful.
+  subtitle: "Government data that’s findable, usable and useful."
 landing-subtitle: What would it take to make government data easily usable?
 description: 10x supports projects that make federal government data open, findable, usable, and safe to use.
 excerpt: |-